lachlanstephen/fract-ol_42/README.md

 ./fract-ol <parameters>
 ```

+> [!WARNING]
+> You may find the program won't compile because of issues with miniLibX.
+If you can't solve the issue, message me and I'll take you through it.

 _Note_: The bonus 5 marks came from having cool colours.
-You'll notice I have a snippet of code commented out for both Mandelbrot and Julia where you can make the colours almost psychedelic.
+You'll notice I have a snippet of code commented out for both Mandelbrot and Julia where you can make the colours almost psychedelic, when you sub out for the current colours I use.
+Personally I like the shades of black and white, I think it looks cleaner, and very pleasing to the eye.

 <h3>Program parameters</h3>